FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 1. Identity & Chemical Information

 Hexyl acetate, also known as acetic acid hexyl ester, is a chemical compound with the CAS number 142-92-7.
 It is commonly used in the flavor and fragrance industry due to its pleasant fruity aroma.
 The IUPAC name for hexyl acetate is hexyl ethanoate.
-It is identified by the FEMA number 2557 and has a molecular formula of C8H16O2, with a molecular weight of 144.21 g/mol.
+It is identified by the FEMA number 2554 and has a molecular formula of C8H16O2, with a molecular weight of 144.21 g/mol.
 The compound features an ester functional group, which is crucial for its characteristic fruity odor, often described as apple-like or pear-like.
+This ester linkage is responsible for the volatility and sensory properties that make hexyl acetate valuable in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA